cuiyongbo/hello-world/my_wiki/languages/english_notes_15.rst

 | Usage: I regressed Sylvia to early childhood. [催眠]
 | Usage: She only remembered details of the accident under hypnosis.
 |

-temperature
+| temperature
-Definition: the degree of internal heat of a person's body.
+| Definition: the degree of internal heat of a person's body.
-Usage: I'll take her temperature.
+| Usage: I'll take her temperature.
-Definition: a body temperature above the normal; fever.
+| Definition: a body temperature above the normal; fever.
-Usage: he was running a temperature.
+| Usage: he was running a temperature.
+|
+| narcissus / daffodi [水仙]
+| narcissism [自恋]
+| Definition:  (formal, disapproving)  the habit of admiring yourself too much, especially your appearance.

 #.
 Hypnosis